GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

     LOCATION='<region>'
     ```

-1. In the Cloud Shell pane, run the following command :
+1. In the Cloud Shell pane, run the following command (make sure to provide the deployment id , you can find it from the environment details tab):

     ```
     RESOURCE_GROUP_NAME='az12003a-sap-RG-{deployment-id}'